A homotopy orbit spectrum for profinite groups

-\textbf{Acknowledgements.} I thank Hal Sadofsky for sparking my interest in homotopy orbits for profinite groups.
-I thank Mark Behrens for helpful and encouraging discussions about this work.
-His positive influence on this work is seen in the many places where his name is mentioned.
-Also, I thank Paul Goerss and Mark Hovey for their encouragement. \end{section} \begin{section}{Homotopy orbits when $G$ is finite} In this section, let $G$ be a finite group and let $X$ be a (left) $G$-spectrum.
-We use simplicial replacement to obtain an alternative model for the homotopy orbit spectrum $X_{hG}$, which will be useful for defining the homotopy orbit spectrum when $G$ is a profinite group.
-Given a spectrum $Z$, we let $Z_k$ denote the $k$th pointed simplicial set of $Z$ and we use $Z_{k,l}$ to signify the set of $l$-simplices of $Z_k$.
+The paper \cite[Remark 1.8]{Szymik} contains an interesting remark about an application of a homotopy orbit spectrum with respect to $\mathbb{Z}_p$.
+The first author believes that the Lubin-Tate spectrum $E_n$ is an $S[[G_n]]$-module, where $G_n$ is the extended Morava stabilizer group, and he is working on this with Drew Heard.

-By \cite[XII, 5.2]{Bousfield/Kan}, where $\mathrm{diag}(-)$ is the functor that takes the diagonal of a bisimplicial set, and $G \rightarrow X_k$ is the diagram out of the groupoid $G$ that is defined by the action of $G$ on $X_k$.
-The simplicial replacement is defined as follows: where $I_l$ is the indexing set that consists of all compositions of the form such that each $\alpha_j$ is a morphism in the groupoid $G$.
+\textbf{Acknowledgements.} The first author thanks Hal Sadofsky for sparking his interest in homotopy orbits for profinite groups, Mark Behrens for helpful and encouraging discussions about \cite{orbitsone} -- his positive influence occurs in multiple spots in the present paper, Drew Heard for discussions that partly motivated Theorem \ref{Z[[G]]theorem}, and Paul Goerss and Mark Hovey for their encouragement.
+We thank the referee of \cite{orbitsone}, the original version of this paper, for a helpful report, including a useful pointer about \cite[Theorem 5.3]{orbitsone} that helped the authors to improve upon it and eventually obtain Theorem \ref{corollary:whenfinite}.
+Also, we thank the referee of the revised versions for many helpful comments that improved the paper in a variety of ways.
+Finally, it was some unpublished explorations of Mike Hopkins and Hal Sadofsky about homotopy orbits for the action of the extended Morava stabilizer group on the Lubin-Tate spectrum that motivated the first author to begin the work on the project represented by this paper. \end{section} \begin{section}{Homotopy orbits when $G$ is finite} In this section, let $G$ be a finite group and let $X$ be a (left) $G$-spectrum.
+We use simplicial replacement to obtain a reformulation of the homotopy orbit spectrum $X_{hG} = \mathrm{hocolim}_G \,X$ that will be useful for defining the homotopy orbit spectrum when $G$ is a profinite group.
+Given a spectrum $Z$ and $k \geq 0$, we let $Z_k$ denote the $k$th pointed simplicial set of $Z$ and, for $l \geq 0$, we use $Z_{k,l}$ to signify the set of $l$-simplices of $Z_k$.